openwebf/remote-devtool-proxy-example/README.md

 remote-devtool-proxy-example
 ---------------------

-This demo's code just shows how to write a dev tool proxy to work with WebF RemoteDevServerService.
-So you can let Chrome DevTools connect to our own service without worrying about the IP address of your WebF App.
+This demo's code demonstrates how to write a dev tool proxy that works with the WebF RemoteDevServerService.
+This allows you to let Chrome DevTools connect to your own service without worrying about the IP address of your WebF App.

 It's dangerous to deploy a dev tool service without any Security check.